 Edited by Gareth Dale, Christopher Holmes, Maria Markantonatou

-The work of Karl Polanyi has become a central reference point for scholars working in a variety of traditions and disciplines within the social sciences, including international relations, international political economy, economic sociology and economic anthropology.
-This book offers a comprehensive introduction to Polanyi’s work by examining the key themes that run throughout his work: economy, commodification, money, the gold standard, geopolitical economy, the state, class, fascism, democracy and knowledge.
+The work of Karl Polanyi has become a central reference point for scholars in a variety of traditions and disciplines within the social sciences, including international relations, international political economy, economic sociology and economic anthropology.
+This book offers a comprehensive introduction to Polanyi’s political and economic thought by examining the key themes that run throughout it: economic ideas, commodification, money, the gold standard, geopolitical economy, the state, class, fascism, democracy and knowledge.

-Each chapter introduces the relevant aspects of Polanyi’s writings, covering important terminology and the position of the topic in relation to his work more broadly.
-The contributions seek to engage critically with Polanyi's ideas, analysing both the strengths and weaknesses of his work.
-In addition, each chapter highlights the connections that Polanyi has with contemporary issues and debates.
+Each chapter introduces the relevant aspects of Polanyi’s writings, covering important terminology and the position of the theme in relation to his work more broadly.
+The contributions seek to engage critically with Polanyi’s ideas, analysing both the strengths and weaknesses, as well as highlighting continuing points of relevance to contemporary issues and debates.

-The contributors seek simultaneously to openly engage with the problems of Polanyi’s work and also to celebrate its diversity, encouraging the reader to see it as a whole and not as a set of fragmented concepts.
+The book celebrates the diversity of Polanyi’s political and economic thought whilst encouraging the reader to see it as a whole and not as a set of fragmented concepts.
 It is an ideal introduction for students engaging with Polanyi’s work for the first time.

 Introduction Christopher Holmes

-8. Fascism Mathieu Desan, University of Colorado, Boulder and Gareth Dale
+8. Fascism Gareth Dale and Mathieu Desan, University of Colorado, Boulder

 9. Democracy Paula Valderrama, Freie Universität Berlin

 10. Knowledge Tilman Reitz, Friedrich Schiller Universität, Jena

 Gareth Dale is senior lecturer in politics at Brunel University.
 His books include Reconstructing Karl Polanyi (2016) and Karl Polanyi: A Life on the Left (2016).